brimdata/zed/docs/language/functions/network_of.md

 ### Examples

-Compute the network address of an IP using an `ip`-type mask argument:
+Compute the network address of an IP using an `ip` mask argument:
 ```mdtest-command
 echo '10.1.2.129' | zq -z 'yield network_of(this, 255.255.255.128)' -
 ```